scottysinclair/barleydb/README.md

   //find users with name 'John' who have a primary address with postcode 'KW14' or a seconary address with
   //postcode 'OSA'
   QUser quser = new QUser();
-  QAddress primAddr = quer.existsPrimaryAddress(); //sub-query for primary address QAddress secAddr = quer.existsSecondaryAddress(); //sub-query for secondard address
+  QAddress primAddr = quser.existsPrimaryAddress(); //sub-query for primary address QAddress secAddr = quser.existsSecondaryAddress(); //sub-query for secondard address

   //join to the user's department and the department's country so the data is pulled
   //in as part of the same query.